Breast revision surgery is performed to modify a previous breast surgery such as breast augmentation or breast augmentation with a lift.

 The second most common breast revision surgery is implant exchange with a lift (mastopexy).
 This surgery can also be used to correct complications from a previous surgery or to enhance the appearance of a breast that has changed over time.

-Explant is the third type of breast revision surgery.
+Explant is the third type of breast implant revision surgery.
 This involves the removal of implants and can include a lift (see details above).
-Explant breast revision surgery can also include the removal of the capsule but in most cases, it is preferred to leave the capsule in place.
+Explant breast implant revision surgery can also include the removal of the capsule but in most cases, it is preferred to leave the capsule in place.
 Ruptures, capsular contracture, health matters, or other breast surgery complications may encourage patients to explore removing their implants.

 Most patients wake from surgery feeling tired, groggy and just want to rest.
 You will be wrapped in a compression bandage and you may feel some mild to moderate pain that is usually alleviated by prescribed pain medication.
 Overall, most patients feel their surgery was less painful than anticipated and are able to discontinue pain medication after 4-5 days.